mmadil/BotSchool/README.md

 Bots are of the follwing types :

-+ Helper  - Manages the channel operations with some commands.
-+ Teacher - Reads the user documents provided in the handbook.
++ Teacher - Manages the channel operations with some commands and reads the user documents provided in the handbook.
++ Speaker - This bot does not join an IRC, but teaches locally with text-to-speach translation.

 Coming up next !
 ====================

-+ Make a bot that respond with text to speak so that user can learn things from his local machine.
-+ Build a comprehensive handbook.
++ A more comprehensive handbook.
 + Create a real IRC server and run Bot School on it.